emillumine/third-party/outils/config.md

 - AMNISTIE_DATE = "2021-11-24 00:00:00"
         In members_space history display a special activity about amnistie

+### BDM Admin

+- BDM_SHOW_FTOP_BUTTON = True (by default)

+        If True, in BDM Admin manage shift template, on the calendar when subscribing a partner to a shift, "Volant" button is included

 ### Miscellious

 - EXPORT_COMPTA_FORMAT = 'Quadratus'